santiagoib/santiagoib/README.md

 ## 🔍 About Me

-- 🔐 **Security Researcher**: Focused on auditing smart contracts and uncovering common vulnerabilities (reentrancy, precision loss, etc).
+- 🔐 **Security Researcher**: Focused on auditing smart contracts and uncovering vulnerabilities.
 - ⚙️ **Smart Contract Developer**: Building and testing with **Solidity** and **Foundry**.
 - 🔬 **Hands-on Learner**: Reproducing historical exploits and studying real audit reports from leading firms.
 - 🌐 **DeFi Enthusiast**: Deep interest in AMMs, lending protocols, and economic attack vectors.